yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 * Quiz progress tracking
 * View quiz result after completing the test
 * Option to repeat quiz
-* Option to create new coding challenges, and post solutions
+* Option to create new coding challenges and new solutions
-* Option to find developer jobs through the Github job listing
+* Option to search developer jobs through the Github job listing

-## Rails Backend
+## Backend

-First, create a new Rails app with PostgeSQL database and limit this Rails app to have only API:
+First, create a new Rails API app with PostgeSQL database:

 ```
 rails new quiz-game-api --database=postgresql --api